SvenTiigi/WhatsNewKit/README.md

 > ☝️ Please keep in mind the `WhatsNewViewController` initializer will only become `optional` and checks if the Version has been already presented if you pass a `WhatsNewVersionStore` object.

 #### Implementation
-If you already handled saving user settings in your app to something like `Realm`, `CoreData` or `UserDefaults` you can conform the `WhatsNewVersionStore` and pass it as an initializer parameter to the `WhatsNewViewController`.
+If you already handled saving user settings in your app to something like `Realm`, `CoreData` or `UserDefaults` you can conform that to the `WhatsNewVersionStore`.

 ```swift
 // Extend your existing App-Logic